 The disadvantages include the following:

-- Careless investing: There is a risk of over-trading because of the easy access to the market.
+- Careless investing: There is a risk of over-trading because day trading apps give you easy market access.
 You may even unintentionally place a trade.
 One way to curb this is by placing trade limits on your account.

 - No professional guidance: Not getting a professional to guide you when you’re just starting your investment journey can have negative effects on your portfolio growth.
 You may not know how to do good research or the right risk management parameters to use.